TerminologyHub/termhub-in-5-minutes/README.md

 - Get mappings for concept by code
 - Find project mappings for mapset
 - Find project mappings
+- Coming Soon: compute "new" or "retired" codes across terminology versions

 All of the tutorials use an environment variable for the API URL of the deployment: